security-alliance/frameworks/src/key-management/custodial-vs-non-custodial.md

 | Convenience         | High               | Moderate to Low       |
 | Recovery Options    | Easy               | User Responsibility   |
 | Use Case            | New Users, Convenience | Experienced Users, Security|

-By understanding these differences, you can choose the wallet type that best suits your needs and security preferences.